JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 This is called **indexing** and **slicing**.
 If you want a particular observation of a vector, or a row or column of a matrix, you'll probably need to **index an array**.

-First, I will create an example vector and matrix to play around:
+First, we will create an example vector and matrix to play around:

 ```jl
 s = """